vanderdavidcar/evolution/README.md

 Following the instructions below:

+# Dependecies:

-1 - Install the requirements to install all dependecies:
+Install the requirements to install all dependecies:

 $ pip install -r requirements.txt

+# Authentication:

-2 - Put api token, username and password informations into variables in config.py file.
+Put api token, username and password informations into variables in config.py file.

 api_key = ""
 nb_username = ""
 nb_password = ""

+# IP/FQDN

-3 - For files update_nxos_custfields.py and, put IP Address or FQDN in hostname variable, and the code will works properly.
+For files update_nxos_custfields.py and, put IP Address or FQDN in hostname variable, and the code will works properly.

 update_nxos_custfields.py
 Line 34, put IP/FQDN in hostname